beeware/briefcase/docs/reference/configuration.rst

 A list of strings describing paths that will be *removed* from the project after the installation of the support package and app code.
-The paths provided will be interpreted relative to the app bundle folder (e.g., the ``macOS/app/My App`` folder in the case of a macOS app).
+The paths provided will be interpreted relative to the platform-specific build folder generated for the app (e.g., the ``build/my-app/macOS/app`` folder in the case of a macOS app).

 Paths can be:
  * An explicit reference to a single file